-Dr. Kathy Roberts, Director of International Justice Initiatives and Acting Legal Director, is a U.S. lawyer based in San Francisco, California.
+Dr. Kathy Roberts, Director of International Justice Initiatives and Acting Legal Director, is a U.S. lawyer based in Los Angeles, California.
 Dr. Roberts leads CJA’s Transitional Justice Initiatives, assisting local practitioners in holding human rights criminals legally accountable in the countries where their crimes occurred, or in laying the groundwork for their eventual accountability.
 Her specialties include universal jurisdiction, foreign official immunity, and litigating international crimes in national courts, including genocide, crimes against humanity, war crimes, torture, and conflict-related sexual violence.

 Dr. Roberts has both led and supervised the investigation and litigation of impact cases on behalf of victims and survivors of atrocities from twelve countries spanning five continents.
 Since 2009, she has led CJA to several favorable trial verdicts and contributed to key legal precedents at the trial and appellate level, including at the U.S. Supreme Court.
 Dr. Roberts has assisted local practitioners in international crimes investigations and litigation in Latin America, Africa, and Europe.
 She is a certified Justice Rapid Response Investigation and Strategic Litigation Expert.

 In addition, Dr. Roberts teaches international human rights law part-time at the University of San Francisco, and she serves on the boards of trustees for Just Theater and Soulographie.